shutingrz/bind9/doc/arm/reference.rst

 ``max-stale-ttl``
-   If stale answers are enabled, ``max-stale-ttl`` sets the maximum time for which the server will retain records past their normal expiry to return them as stale records when the servers for those records are not reachable.
+   If stale answers are enabled, ``max-stale-ttl`` sets the maximum time for which the server retains records past their normal expiry to return them as stale records, when the servers for those records are not reachable.
 The default is 1 week.
-The minimum allowed is 1 second; a value of 0 will be updated silently to 1 second.
+The minimum allowed is 1 second; a value of 0 is updated silently to 1 second.

    For stale answers to be returned, they must be enabled, either in the configuration file using ``stale-answer-enable`` or via ``rndc serve-stale on``.

 ``resolver-nonbackoff-tries``
-   Specifies how many retries occur before exponential backoff kicks in.
+   This specifies how many retries occur before exponential backoff kicks in.
 The default is ``3``.

 ``resolver-retry-interval``
-   The base retry interval in milliseconds.
+   This sets the base retry interval in milliseconds.
 The default is ``800``.

 ``sig-validity-interval``
-   Specifies the number of days into the future when DNSSEC signatures automatically generated as a result of dynamic updates (:ref:`dynamic_update`) will expire.
-There is an optional second field which specifies how long before expiry that the signatures will be regenerated.
-If not specified, the signatures will be regenerated at 1/4 of base interval.
-The second field is specified in days if the base interval is greater than 7 days otherwise it is specified in hours.
-The default base interval is ``30`` days giving a re-signing interval of 7 1/2 days.
-The maximum values are 10 years (3660 days).
+   This specifies the number of days into the future when DNSSEC signatures automatically generated as a result of dynamic updates (:ref:`dynamic_update`) will expire.
+There is an optional second field which specifies how long before expiry the signatures will be regenerated.
+If not specified, the signatures are regenerated at 1/4 of the base interval.
+The second field is specified in days if the base interval is greater than 7 days; otherwise it is specified in hours.
+The default base interval is ``30`` days, giving a re-signing interval of 7 1/2 days.
+The maximum value is 10 years (3660 days).

-   The signature inception time is unconditionally set to one hour before the current time to allow for a limited amount of clock skew.
+   The signature inception time is unconditionally set to one hour before the current time, to allow for a limited amount of clock skew.

    The ``sig-validity-interval`` can be overridden for DNSKEY records by setting ``dnskey-sig-validity``.

-   The ``sig-validity-interval`` should be, at least, several multiples of the SOA expire interval to allow for reasonable interaction between the various timer and expiry dates.
+   The ``sig-validity-interval`` should be at least several multiples of the SOA expire interval, to allow for reasonable interaction between the various timer and expiry dates.

 ``dnskey-sig-validity``
-   Specifies the number of days into the future when DNSSEC signatures that are automatically generated for DNSKEY RRsets as a result of dynamic updates (:ref:`dynamic_update`) will expire.
+   This specifies the number of days into the future when DNSSEC signatures that are automatically generated for DNSKEY RRsets as a result of dynamic updates (:ref:`dynamic_update`) will expire.
    If set to a non-zero value, this overrides the value set by ``sig-validity-interval``.
 The default is zero, meaning ``sig-validity-interval`` is used.
-The maximum value is 3660 days (10 years), and higher values will be rejected.
+The maximum value is 3660 days (10 years), and higher values are rejected.

 ``sig-signing-nodes``
-   Specify the maximum number of nodes to be examined in each quantum when signing a zone with a new DNSKEY.
+   This specifies the maximum number of nodes to be examined in each quantum when signing a zone with a new DNSKEY.
 The default is ``100``.

 ``sig-signing-signatures``
-   Specify a threshold number of signatures that will terminate processing a quantum when signing a zone with a new DNSKEY.
+   This specifies a threshold number of signatures that terminates processing a quantum when signing a zone with a new DNSKEY.
 The default is ``10``.

 ``sig-signing-type``
-   Specify a private RDATA type to be used when generating signing state records.
+   This specifies a private RDATA type to be used when generating signing state records.
 The default is ``65534``.

    It is expected that this parameter may be removed in a future version